-I was appointed as assistant professor at the Department of Health, Ethics & Society (HES) in September 2011 and am a core team member of the Global Health master's programme.
+I am associate professor at the Department of Health, Ethics & Society (HES) and a core team member of the Global Health master's programme.

 My research focuses on innovation dynamics in global health challenges (such as tuberculosis) and on the sociology of diagnostics and innovations at the point-of-care in India and South Africa.
 I obtained my PhD degree at UNU-Merit, United Nations University and University of Maastricht with a Science and Technology Studies (STS) informed analysis of innovation in tuberculosis control efforts in India.
 From September 2006 until April 2011 I was a PhD fellow in UNU-Merit´s PhD Programme on Innovation Studies and Development.I have a background in Media and Communication Sciences, Psychology and Art History from the University of Zurich as well as Humboldt University and Freie University in Berlin.

 In 2014 I have been awarded a VENI grant (personal innovational research incentives scheme) from the Dutch Science Foundation (NWO) titled ‘Fighting global infectious diseases locally’.
 As part of this project I will be studying innovation processes of point-of-care diagnostics (mainly for TB and HIV) and the role that social science insights play therein.
 The aim of this project is to examine how innovators of point-of-care diagnostics and delivery programs incorporate local settings and how social science notions of ‘attuning-to-local-contexts’ mediate global health innovations.